OWASP/owasp-summit-2017/content/participant/ticket-24h-owasp/Adam-Shostack.md

 website         : https://adam.shostack.org
 ticket          : 5x24h
 status          : done
-working-sessions: Lightweight Threat Modeling Process,Threat Modeling IoT Devices,Threat Modeling Owasp Pages,Threat Modeling Templates,Threat Modeling Where do I Start?,Threat Modeling Scaling,Security Champions Threat Modeling, Visit Bletchley Park, Threat Modeling Diagramming Techniques, Threat Modeling OWASP Pages, Security Guidance and Feedback in IDE, TM - What is Juice Shop, TM - What can go wrong with Juice Shop?, TM - What to do about Juice Shop?, Hands on Threat Modeling Juice Shop (Architecture), Hands on Threat Modeling Juice Shop (Deployment & Operations), Hands on Threat Modeling Juice Shop (New features), Hands on Threat Modeling Juice Shop (Purchase workflow), https://owaspsummit.org/Working-Sessions/Threat-Model/Hands-on-TM-JuiceShop-5.html
+sessions: Lightweight Threat Modeling Process,Threat Modeling IoT Devices,Threat Modeling Owasp Pages,Threat Modeling Templates,Threat Modeling Where do I Start?,Threat Modeling Scaling,Security Champions Threat Modeling, Visit Bletchley Park, Threat Modeling Diagramming Techniques, Threat Modeling OWASP Pages, Security Guidance and Feedback in IDE, TM - What is Juice Shop, TM - What can go wrong with Juice Shop?, TM - What to do about Juice Shop?, Hands on Threat Modeling Juice Shop (Architecture), Hands on Threat Modeling Juice Shop (Deployment & Operations), Hands on Threat Modeling Juice Shop (New features), Hands on Threat Modeling Juice Shop (Purchase workflow), https://owaspsummit.org/Working-Sessions/Threat-Model/Hands-on-TM-JuiceShop-5.html

 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---